COGS137/website/content/policies.md

 Don't cheat.

 You are generally encouraged to work together and help one another in this course.
 However, you are personally responsible for the work you submit.
 A helpful heuristic can b to ask yourself "Can I explain each piece of code and each analysis carried out in what I'm submitting?
-Could I reproduce this code/analysis on my own?"; you should be able to answer "Yes"" to both questions for everything you submit in this course.
+Could I reproduce this code/analysis on my own?"; you should be able to answer "Yes" to both questions for everything you submit in this course.
 For labs and assignments, you are allowed and encouraged to work together, but it is your responsibility to ensure you understand everything you've submitted.
 (For exams, all work has to be completed individually and communication with others about the exam is not allowed; this will be discussed more explicitly before exams.)

 **A note on sharing / reusing code:** The Internet is an excellent resource; there will be many times you find helpful information online.
-You *shoould* use available resources (e.g. StackOverflow), but you must explicitly cite any code you use directly or any code you use as inspiration.
+You *should* use available resources (e.g. StackOverflow), but you must explicitly cite any code you use directly or any code you use as inspiration.
 This can be done by including the URL/reference to the source directly in your code (as a code comment) or in accompanying text for a given assignment/exam/lab.
 You should never share code directly (e.g. copy + paste; share an send an answer to a classmate), but you can discuss code and work together on everything other than take-home exams.

 Please review UCSD's academic integrity policies [here](http://academicintegrity.ucsd.edu).